 Instead, in the Season 2 finale, Emily stabs Aunt Lydia in the neck and pushes her down the stairs.
 Commander Lawrence, who had already lied to Aunt Lydia about The Ceremony going as planned, further helps Emily by getting her out of Gilead and saving her life.

-Will There Be a Handmaid’s Tale Season 3?
+When was Handmaid’s Tale renewed for Season 3?

-When Is the Handmaid’s Tale Season 3 Release Date?
+When was the Handmaid’s Tale Season 3 release date?

-Hulu announced in February that Season 3 will premiere on Wednesday, June 5, with the first three episodes.
-The rest of the 13-episode season will be released every Wednesday.
+Hulu announced in February 2019 that Season 3 would premiere on Wednesday, June 5, with the first three episodes.
+The rest of the 13-episode season was released every Wednesday.

-What Will the Handmaid’s Tale Season 3 Plot Be?
+What was the plot of Handmaid’s Tale Season 3?

 The 13-episode third season of The Handmaid’s Tale is driven by June’s resistance to the dystopian regime of Gilead and her struggle to strike back against overwhelming odds.
 Startling reunions, betrayals, and a journey to the terrifying heart of Gilead force all characters to take a stand, guided by one defiant prayer: “Blessed be the fight.”